Long Beach Dog Bite Attorney

 Dog owners do not owe the same duty of care to trespassers, such as criminals who break into a home and then suffer wounds from the homeowner’s dog.
 This is basically the only viable defense dog owners have in California when facing lawsuits for dog bite injuries.
 California law is also very specific concerning its strict liability for injuries caused by dogs.
 Scratches or injuries suffered from a dog knocking a victim to the ground are not held to the same strict liability statute as bites.

-Contact a Long Beach Dog Bite Lawyer If You Have Been Bitten
+Call a Long Beach Dog Bite Lawyer Today

 Winning a dog bite case in California is fairly simple.
 A plaintiff must only prove that he or she was lawfully present at the location the bite took place, and the dog actually bit him or her and caused injury.
 The logic behind this strict liability is that dog owners must be willing to shoulder the liability for injuries their dogs cause if they wish to keep them.
 Anyone in the Southern California region that has suffered a dog bite should look to qualified and reliable legal counsel to manage their cases.
 At Harting Simkins & Ryan, LLP, we work tirelessly on behalf of our clients to secure the compensation they need to return to normal life.
 Call our office at (562) 981-1010 or contact us online to schedule a consultation about your dog bite case, and we will let you know how a Long Beach dog bite attorney at our firm can help.